Grants

 The Endangered Archives Programme offers approximately 30 grants each year to enable researchers to identify and preserve culturally important archives through digitisation.
 The Programme offers the following types of grant.
 They are awarded in May/June and normally expected to start in August/September each year.

-• Pilot project grants can either involve investigating the potential for a major project through a survey, or they may be small digitisation projects.
-These projects should last for no more than 12 months and have a budget limit of £15,000.
+• Pilot projects can either involve investigating the potential for a major project through a survey, or they may be small digitisation projects.
+Maximum duration: 12 months.
+Budget limit: £15,000.

-• Major project grants are intended for digitisation and cataloguing of a collection or collections.
+• Major projects are intended for digitisation and cataloguing of a collection or collections.
 This type of grant may involve preservation necessary for digitisation, and may also relocate the material to a more secure location/institution within the country.
-These projects can last for up to 24 months and have a budget limit of £60,000.
+Maximum duration: 24 months.
+Budget limit: £60,000.

-• Area grants are similar to a major grant, but larger in scale and ambition.
-Applicants must demonstrate an outstanding track record of archival preservation work and be associated with an institution that has the capacity to facilitate a large-scale project.
-The Programme will award a maximum of two area grants in each funding round.
-They can last for up to 24 months and have a budget limit of £150,000.
-Potential applicants must contact the EAP office before submitting an application for this type of grant.
+• Area projects are similar to major projects, but larger in scale and ambition.
+Applicants must demonstrate a successful track record of archival preservation work and be associated with an institution that has the capacity to facilitate a large-scale project.
+We will will award a maximum of two area grants in each funding round.
+Potential applicants must contact the EAP office before submitting an application for an area grant.
+Maximum duration: 24 months.
+Budget limit: £150,000.